 A pioneer in cloud faxing 20 years, eFax Corporate is the world’s leading cloud fax partner for enterprises, and the most trusted provider of digital faxing services to the most heavily regulated industries — including healthcare.

-Our HIPAA fax solution employs the most advanced security and encryption protocols available for faxes in transit over the Internet.
+Our HIPAA compliant fax solution employs the most advanced security and encryption protocols available for faxes in transit over the Internet.
 Additionally, we use the most sophisticated security protocols for a business’s faxes at rest — in storage online after they have been either sent or received.
 That is why eFax Corporate is the cloud faxing solution preferred by the majority of Fortune 500 corporations.

 Learn more about the eFax Corporate HIPAA fax solution.